matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 Some endpoints of the Client Server API allow a user to provide an `id_server` parameter.
-Caution should be taken for homeserver developers to stop using these user-provided identity servers for any sensitive tasks, such as password reset or account registration, if it removes the concept of a trusted identity server list.
+Caution should be taken for homeserver developers to stop using these user-provided identity servers for any sensitive tasks where possible, such as password reset or account registration, if it removes the concept of a trusted identity server list.